tan-zhihao1/kickpi-book/a133/en/02-Getting_Started_Guide/02-Quick_Start_Guide.md

 For other power supply details, refer to [K5C Board Power Supply](../08-Advanced/K5C主板供电.md).

 ### LED Status

-The board has two LEDs:
-- **Green LED**: Power indicator (stays on when powered).
-- **Blue LED**: Heartbeat indicator (blinks continuously after the kernel boots).

-Use the LED states to diagnose board operation:
-- If the **power indicator is off**, check for power supply issues.
-- If the **heartbeat indicator stops blinking**, the system may have crashed.

----

-**Notes**
-- Ensure the board is powered off before connecting/disconnecting peripherals.
-- Verify power adapter specifications match the board requirements.

-### LED Status
 - **Green LED**: Power indicator (steady on when powered).
 - **Blue LED**: Heartbeat indicator (blinks after kernel boot).